History of Cumbria: The birth of conservation

-Wordsworth has some claim to being the one of the founders of the ecology and landscape conservation movement, although his motives may have been mixed and not meeting with modern-day approval.
+Wordsworth has some claim to being one of the founders of the ecology and landscape conservation movement, although his motives may have been mixed and not meeting with modern-day approval.

 One example of his views was that building should harmonise with their surroundings and draw from local tradition where possible.
 He and Dorothy's gardening work at Dove Cottage shows this in action.
 Even later, when planning for a possible new-build villa for himself and his family, the design was of a smaller size than those built by the industrial magnates of the time on the shores of Windermere and Derwentwater (for example, Wray Castle, Belsfield, Brathay Hall).
 The houses built or lived in by Martineau, Professor Wilson and Beatrix Potter reflected this low-key approach.

 The railway speculators, the industrial tycoons (sending their workers off on holiday by rail), and local Lake District landowners and shopkeepers all had an interest in seeing the area opened up to the railways.
 Wordsworth fought a battle in the newspapers, from 1844 onwards (over the proposed Kendal to Windermere line), to keep them out, insisting that the taste for picturesque scenery was not innate and had to be taught to people (as his Guide tried to do).
 Apart from tearing up the countryside, the railway would cause noise and disturbance, and bring in hordes of (non-refined) people seeking pleasure.
 He was not quite prepared to let "ordinary" people use their own judgement about the Lakes, as Harriet Martineau was.
 Nevertheless, Wordsworth's plea, in his Guide, was taken up by future conservationists: he hoped that he would "be joined by persons of pure taste throughout the whole island, who, by their visits (often repeated) to the Lakes in the North of England, testify that they deem the district as a sort of national property, in which every man has a right and interest who has an eye to perceive and a heart to enjoy."